harleysmodernlife/VERN/AGENT_GUIDES/README.md

   - Document how context is passed and managed.
   - Describe fallback/error handling for LLM failures.
   - Note how tool-calling is triggered from LLM plans (if implemented).

+## Dashboard Panels & Onboarding

+- **Config Editor Panel:** Edit `.env` and YAML config files, with validation and error feedback.
+- **Workflow Editor Panel:** Build, visualize, and run multi-agent workflows.
+- **Plugin Marketplace Panel:** Enable, disable, update, and remove plugins; submit new plugins for review.
+- **Onboarding Panel:** Step-by-step checklist, persona/profile setup, tooltips, and direct links to docs/help.
+- **Help Panel:** Troubleshooting steps, FAQ, and links to docs/videos for non-coders.
+- **Feedback Panel:** Submit feedback and bug reports.
+- **Notification Panel:** Real-time notifications and error alerts.

+**Troubleshooting:**
+- Use the Help panel for common issues and FAQ.
+- For onboarding, follow the checklist and use tooltips/links for guidance.
+- If stuck, submit feedback or join the community for support.

 ## See Also